fordjes/sdn-labs/linux/04_ovs_plus.md

   * `student@beachhead:~$` `sudo ovs-vsctl add-port donut-plains veth-bowser`

+0. Apply *VLAN tag 50* to *veth-peach*.

   * `student@beachhead:~$` `sudo ovs-vsctl set port veth-peach tag=50`

+0. Apply *VLAN tag 150* to *veth-bowser*.

   * `student@beachhead:~$` `sudo ovs-vsctl set port veth-bowser tag=150`

+0. Bring all the interaces up and examine the changes.
+The following command will place the *veth-peach* interface in an UP state.

   * `student@beachhead:~$` `sudo ip link set veth-peach up`

+0. The following command will place the *veth-bowser* interface in an UP state.

   * `student@beachhead:~$` `sudo ip link set veth-bowser up`

+0. The following command will place the *eth0-peach* interface within the network namespace *peach* in an UP state.

   * `student@beachhead:~$` `sudo ip netns exec peach ip link set dev eth0-peach up`

+0. The following command will place the *eth0-bowser* interface within the network namespace *bowser* in an UP state.

   * `student@beachhead:~$` `sudo ip netns exec bowser ip link set dev eth0-bowser up`

+0. Copy the current state of L2 to the file *ovs2-link-config*.

   * `student@beachhead:~$` `ip link list > /tmp/ovs2-link-config`

+0. Copy the current state of L3 (IP) to the file *ovs2-addr-config*.

   * `student@beachhead:~$` `ip addr show > /tmp/ovs2-addr-config`

+0. Copy the current state of IP routing to the file *ovs2-route-config*.

   * `student@beachhead:~$` `ip route show > /tmp/ovs2-route-config`

+0. Copy the current state of the Open vSwitch configuration to the file *ovs2-show-config*.

   * `student@beachhead:~$` `sudo ovs-vsctl show > /tmp/ovs2-show-config`

+0. Run the *a3diff* file to see how L2 configuration has changed since we started this lab.

   * `student@beachhead:~$` `a3diff /tmp/ovs2-link-init /tmp/ovs2-link-config`

+0. Run the *a3diff* file to see how L3 (IP) configuration has changed since we started this lab.

   * `student@beachhead:~$` `a3diff /tmp/ovs2-addr-init /tmp/ovs2-addr-config`

+0. Run the *a3diff* file to see how the IP routing configuration has changed since we started this lab.

   * `student@beachhead:~$` `a3diff /tmp/ovs2-route-init /tmp/ovs2-route-config`

+0. Run the *a3diff* file to see how the Open vSwitch configuration has changed since we started this lab.

   * `student@beachhead:~$` `a3diff /tmp/ovs2-show-init /tmp/ovs2-show-config`

 ### Setup dhcp for these two interfaces